Discover the creative spaces that inspire in the debut book from lifestyle brand Poketo. And come talk about it at an #imakealiving event near you!

 They’re just a few of the creatives featured in Creative Spaces: People, Homes, and Studios to Inspire, a visually stunning new book from Ted Vadakan and Angie Myung, the husband-wife team behind lifestyle brand Poketo (see book review below).

 A Partnership Rooted in Community

-The two brought their energy and expertise to a FreshBooks’ #imakealiving networking and learning event July 21.
-As panelists, they shared their experiences on starting and running Poketo.
+The two brought their energy and expertise to a FreshBooks’ #imakealiving networking and learning event on July 21.
+As panelists, they shared their experiences with starting and running Poketo.
 Here’s a clip.
 Just like #imakealiving, Poketo also understands the importance of supporting the self-employed and creative community.

 FreshBooks’ #imakealiving events aim to provide insight into running a successful small business by exploring the obstacles and challenges owners and entrepreneurs face.
 The goal is to provide a safe space to promote the ongoing connections of individuals looking to learn from one another.

 Thanks to the synergy between #imakealiving and Poketo, we’re sponsoring several book tour dates.
 You can pick up a copy, hear from the authors and gather insight and inspiration from other creative entrepreneurs at any of these dates:

 - October 6, Los Angeles: Panel discussion + book signing at MoCA/Geffen Contemporary in LA.

 - October 17, Brooklyn: Panel discussion + book signing at McNally Jackson in Williamsburg, Brooklyn.